 This is true most of the time.
 But if you have a special situation, or just want to learn what’s going on “behind the curtain”, some basic understanding of terms doesn’t hurt.
 Let’s get to the terms first, and if you prefer you can skip to those “special situations” below.

-These two terms, DPI (dots per inch) and PPI (pixels per inch) are often used interchangeably, but they are not really the same thing.
-We’ll use PPI here, but know that a program like Adobe Photoshop Elements may use DPI to define it’s “resolution” for an image.
+These two terms, DPI (dots per inch) and PPI (pixels per inch) are often used interchangeably, but they are not the same thing.
+We’ll use PPI here, but know that some older programs may use DPI to define it’s “resolution” for an image.
 We use PPI because it actually tells us most directly how many pixels will be printed on each inch of paper.
 Pixels per inch.
 It’s how we determine the ideal pixel dimensions needed to print your image on a certain paper or canvas size.
+DPI is used to measure printer resolution and you need many dots to faithfully reproduce a pixel.

 An example may help.
 Let’s say you want to create an art card of your latest photograph.
 Let’s assume the card is going to be 4 inches by 6 inches.
 At PageMaster, we work with a minimum of 240 pixels per inch (PPI) for these art cards.
 So, for every inch of printed space, we should have 240 pixels of image data to get the best results.
 This requires simple multiplication.
 Let’s start with the width of 6 inches.
 Multiply that by 240 and you get 1440.
 The image should be 1440 pixels across.
 The height?
 4 inches x 240 PPI = 960 pixels.
 The image you provide us should be at least 1440 pixels by 960 pixels for a 4 x 6 print.
 We know this because we want an image with a minimum resolution of 240 PPI.